David-Inkheart/alx-low_level_programming/0x10-variadic_functions/README.md

 * *Print a new line at the end of your function*

-## 3. To be is a to be the value of a variable
+## 3. To be is a list, is to be the value of a variable

 ### Write a function that prints anything.